 Scientific papers are submitted to a double evaluation process.

 (i) Evaluation by the Editorial Team

 The Editor-in-Chief will consider every paper submitted to assess whether it is in accordance with the formal requirements and the journal's editorial policy.
 Once the Editor-in-Chief assesses the paper to conform to the journal's editorial policy, the paper will be sent for peer review.
 If the Editor-in-Chief considers that the paper is not in accordance with the journal's editorial policy, he or she will proceed with its initial rejection.
 This rejection decision must be justified.

-Blind peer review.
-Every paper will be forwarded to two external referees with expertise in the article's subject area.
+Blind peer review: every paper will be forwarded to two external referees with expertise in the article's subject area.
 Referees should provide a reasoned evaluation and advise "accept without modifications," "accept with changes," "revise and resubmit," or "reject."
 Resubmitting a paper requires a fresh review.
 The Editor-in-Chief may seek a third assessment if referees disagree.
 The Editorial Board will help the Editor-in-Chief with evaluations.
 The Editor-in-Chief may request Advisory Committee advice on referees.
-Referees who accept an offer to evaluate a paper must agree to fulfil the Editor-in-deadlines Chief's and notify him if they cannot.

 Referees must provide fair assessments.
 Personal attacks, slander, and other infringing expressions must be avoided.